 Relating and emotion

-- a tendency to avoid interaction
+a tendency to avoid interaction

 difficulty paying attention

-- limited eye contact with others
+limited eye contact with others

-- repetitive statements, play, or behaviors
+repetitive statements, play, or behaviors

-- failure to develop pretend play
+failure to develop pretend play

-- intense fears about ordinary objects, activities or events
+intense fears about ordinary objects, activities or events

 problems following simple directions

 echolalia, or repeating what has just been said

-- difficulty making needs and desires known by gestures, words or play
+difficulty making needs and desires known by gestures, words or play

 Regulatory and sensory-motor

 difficulty dealing with changes in environment

-- avoidance of hugs or light touch
+avoidance of hugs or light touch

-- does not point to show you things
+does not point to show you things

 “self-stimulatory” behaviors: spinning, hand flapping, head banging

 A child receives a diagnosis based on observation of the behaviors outlined above.
 However, though a child may share a common diagnosis with other children, each has a unique pattern of development and functioning.
-Each child is unique in his processing of sensory and other information, and his motor planning (the ability to plan and carry out actions).
+Each child is unique in their processing of sensory and other information, and their motor planning (the ability to plan and carry out actions).
 Some children are over reactive to sensations, such as touch and sound, while others are under reactive.
 Some children have relatively strong auditory memories, and can memorize entire scripts; others have relatively strong visual memories.
-Some children are able to plan and carry out a number of actions in a row, such as going upstairs, getting a toy and bringing it back down, while others are only able to carry out one action at a time, becoming very fragmented in their behavior.
+Some children are able to plan and carry out a number of actions in a row, such as going upstairs, getting a toy, and bringing it back down, while others are only able to carry out one action at a time, becoming very fragmented in their behavior.

 In addition to differences in sensory processing and motor planning, children differ in their basic mastery of the foundations for relating, communicating, and thinking.
 Some children with ASD can form relationships and engage in two-way communication, while others appear to be very self-absorbed and aimless.
-Some children can focus and attend and engage with others, but can only participate in a back-and-forth flow of communication in a limited way finding it difficult to use language meaningfully or connect ideas together for logical and reflective thinking.
+Some children can focus and attend and engage with others, but can only participate in a back-and-forth flow of communication in a limited way, finding it difficult to use language meaningfully or connect ideas together for logical and reflective thinking.
 Other children show some mastery of the basics, and the ability to engage in more complex communication as well as the ability to create ideas and use them logically, but are very limited in their capacity to apply these abilities to a broad range of situations.
-Therefore, while some children may exhibit common symptoms that lead to a diagnosis of an autistic spectrum disorder, their individual patterns – and therefore their paths toward recovery - are quite varied.
+Therefore, while some children may exhibit common symptoms that lead to a diagnosis of an autistic spectrum disorder, their individual patterns – and therefore their developmental journeys - are quite varied.